Program: Ed.D., Educational Leadership

 Education (ED) 1220

-- Planning systemic reform and managing the change process in collaboration with fellow educators and other stakeholders, based on a shared vision of learning.
+- Plan systemic reform and manage the change process in collaboration with fellow educators and other stakeholders, based on a shared vision of learning.

-- Guiding and supporting staff in nurturing a school, district or community college culture and program conducive to the effective instruction of all students and to the professional growth of all employees.
+- Guide and support staff in nurturing a school, district or community college culture and program conducive to the effective instruction of all students and to the professional growth of all employees.

-- Using data and technology effectively to assess student achievement, evaluate staff and programs, and plan and implement accountability systems.
+- Use data and technology effectively to assess student achievement, evaluate staff and programs, and plan and implement accountability systems.

-- Becoming critical consumers of educational research and producers of action research who apply the lessons of research to student, school/district or community college improvement.
+- Become critical consumers of educational research and producers of action research who apply the lessons of research to student, school/district or community college improvement.

-- Promoting culturally proficient policies and practices that recognize and value difference and ensure equity.
+- Promote culturally proficient policies and practices that recognize and value difference and ensure equity.

-- Managing fiscal, physical and human resources to ensure effective and safe learning and working environments.
+- Manage fiscal, physical, and human resources to ensure an effective, safe learning and working environment.

-- Collaborating with families and community members, responding to diverse community interests and need, and mobilizing community resources at the local, state and federal level.
+- Collaborate with families and community members, responding to diverse community interests and needs, and mobilizing community resources at the local, state, and federal level.

-- Modeling ethical practice, strong skills in communication and collaboration and the development of leadership capacity in themselves and others.
+- Model ethical practice, strong skills in communication and collaboration, and the development of leadership capacity in themselves and others.

-- Understanding, navigating, responding to and influencing the larger policy environment and the political, social, economic, legal and cultural context of education.
+- Understand, navigate, respond to, and influence the larger policy environment and the political, social, economic, legal, and cultural context of education.